 Korean Beef Taco Notes

-• Spiciness.
-Overall, I’d say this recipe is fairly mild, but it certainly has some heat.
-To reduce the heat almost entirely, remove the Sriracha from the slaw and reduce the amount in the sauce.
-To add more heat, add an extra drizzle of Sriracha or Gochujang Sauce to the tacos.
+• Spiciness: This recipe is fairly mild.
+For less heat, skip the Sriracha in the slaw and reduce it in the sauce.
+For more, add extra Sriracha or Gochujang to the tacos.

-• Serve over rice: Skip the tortillas and slaw.
-Add the marinated and cooked beef and some sauce on top with some avocado or (raw) matchstick carrots
+• Serve over rice: Skip the tortillas and slaw—just add the cooked beef, sauce, and top with avocado or raw matchstick carrots to your Korean beef tacos.

-• Replace the slaw: Use regular shredded cabbage (red or green) instead of the full-blown slaw recipe included.
+• Swap the slaw: Use plain shredded cabbage (red or green) instead of making the full slaw.

 Korean Beef Tacos